seanzhangkx8/ConvoKit/docs/source/balance.rst

 experiences.
 This framework can be extended to a wide range of dialogue settings, including multi-party and role-asymmetric interactions.

-The present a demo, which first applies the `Balance` transformer to the `CANDOR corpus <https://convokit.cornell.edu/documentation/candor.html>`_, highlighting conversational patterns in video-chat settings.
+We present a demo, which applies the `Balance` transformer to the `CANDOR corpus <https://convokit.cornell.edu/documentation/candor.html>`_, highlighting conversational patterns in video-chat settings.
 We then extend the analysis to `Supreme Court oral arguments <https://convokit.cornell.edu/documentation/supreme.html>`_